dbt-labs/docs.getdbt.com/website/docs/dbt-cli/configure-your-profile.md

 ---
 title: "Configuring your profile"
-description: "You can configure your profile using your computer's command line."
+description: "Configure your profile using the command line."
 ---

 ## Related documentation